dr. A. Zjajo

 Expertise: Digital/mixed-signal circuit and system design for biomedical and mobile applications; Data sense-making; Neuromorphic computing; Sensor fusion; Reliability management.Themes: Electronic Systems and VLSI Design, VLSI design verification

-Dr. Zjajo has published more than 80 papers in referenced journals and conference proceedings, and holds more than 10 US patents or patent pending.
-He is the author of the books Brain-Machine Interface: Circuits and Systems (Springer, 2016), Stochastic Process Variations in Deep-Submicron CMOS: Circuits and Algorithms (Springer, 2013), and Low-Voltage High-Resolution A/D Converters: Design, Test and Calibration (Springer, 2011).
+Dr. Zjajo has published more than 90 papers in referenced journals and conference proceedings, and holds more than 10 US patents or patent pending.
+He is the author of the books Brain-Machine Interface: Circuits and Systems (Springer, 2016), Low-Voltage High-Resolution A/D Converters: Design, Test and Calibration (Springer, 2011, Chinese translation, China Machine Press, 2015) and Stochastic Process Variations in Deep-Submicron CMOS: Circuits and Algorithms (Springer, 2014).
 He served as a member of Technical Program Committee of IEEE International Symposium on Quality Electronic Design, IEEE Design, Automation and Test in Europe Conference, IEEE International Symposium on Circuits and Systems, IEEE International Symposium on VLSI, IEEE International Symposium on Nanoelectronic and Information Systems, and IEEE International Conference on Embedded Computer Systems.

 His research interests include power-efficient digital/mixed-signal circuit and system design for biomedical and mobile applications, data sense-making, sensor fusion, and neuromorphic electronic circuits for autonomous cognitive systems.